awesomemotive/easy-digital-downloads/readme.txt

 * [Amazon S3](https://easydigitaldownloads.com/downloads/amazon-s3/?utm_source=extension&utm_medium=description_tab&utm_content=amazon-s3&utm_campaign=readme) lets you securely host files on Amazon S3 for more reliable and secure file delivery
 * [Dropbox File Store](https://easydigitaldownloads.com/downloads/dropbox-file-store//?utm_source=extension&utm_medium=description_tab&utm_content=dropbox-file-store/&utm_campaign=readme) lets you securely host files in your Dropbox account for more reliable and secure file delivery

-These are just a few of the extensions we offer to help you optimize your store and sell more files.
+These are just a few of the extensions we offer to help you optimize your digital store and increase revenue.
 See our complete [extensions catalogue](https://easydigitaldownloads.com/downloads/?utm_source=extensions&utm_medium=description_tab&utm_content=extensions&utm_campaign=readme) for more.
 There are also hundreds of extensions created by Easy Digital Downloads community members, which can be found on our [3rd Party Extensions page](https://easydigitaldownloads.com/3rd-party-extensions/?utm_source=3rd-party-extensions&utm_medium=description_tab&utm_content=3rd-party-extensions&utm_campaign=readme).

 = Built with developers in mind =

-Extensible, adaptable, and open source -- Easy Digital Downloads is created with developers in mind.
+Extensible, adaptable, and open source -- Easy Digital Downloads is created with designers and developers in mind.
 Consult our detailed [developer documentation](http://docs.easydigitaldownloads.com/collection/174-developer-docs?utm_source=wporg&utm_medium=readme&utm_content=documentation&utm_campaign=dev-docs) to learn how you can extend and customize your Easy Digital Downloads powered eCommerce store.

 The Easy Digital Downloads API makes it possible for developers to make customizations such as: